 Initially, I was told by the emergency room doctors and my general practitioner to go home and rest, and to stay off screens—no TV, no computer, no cell phone.
 I was to avoid stress.

-Some time later, I found out about a book The Ghost in my Brain: How a Concussion Stole my Life and How the New Science of Brain Plasticity Helped me Get it Back by Clark Elliot, Ph.D.
-In 1999, Dr. Elliot, a professor at DePaul University with a research career in Artificial Intelligence, was rear-ended in a car accident and suffered a concussion.
-He had to give up his research lab, he had a terrible time just trying to go through everyday life activities.
-For eight years doctors told him just to get on with his life and to learn to deal with the challenged he now faced.
+Sometime later, I found out about a book called The Ghost in My Brain: How a Concussion Stole My Life and How the New Science of Brain Plasticity Helped Me Get It Back by Clark Elliot, Ph.D.
+In 1999, Dr. Elliot, a professor at DePaul University with a research career in artificial intelligence, was in a car accident and suffered a concussion.
+He had to give up his research lab and had a terrible time just trying to go through everyday life activities.
+For eight years, doctors told him just to get on with his life and to learn to deal with the challenges he now faced.
 It took eight years for Elliot to find the help he needed to retrain his brain.

-Finally, an optometrist emphasizing in neurodevelopmental techniques, and a cognitive psychologist agreed to work with him.
-Professor Elliot got his life back and wrote The Ghost in my Brain to help others, and I’m glad he did.
-His book was the starting point for me in knowing where to turn to for help in my recovery from my concussion. ( For the record, I don't know Professor Elliot, and have never communicated with him or any of the professionals mentioned in his book).
+Finally, an optometrist emphasizing neurodevelopmental techniques and a cognitive psychologist agreed to work with him.
+Professor Elliot got his life back and wrote The Ghost in My Brain to help others, and I’m glad he did.
+His book was the starting point for me in knowing where to turn to for help in my recovery from my concussion.
+(For the record, I don't know Professor Elliot, and have never communicated with him or any of the professionals mentioned in his book).

-In writing as I did above that “I found out about a book…, ” I am simplifying for the purpose of this blog post what actually took place.
+In writing as I did above that “I found out about a book…” I am simplifying for the purpose of this blog post what actually took place.
 It’s not quite that simple when your brain is no longer functioning properly.
-Describing how injured my brain was—how slowed-down my processing was—my inability to listen to people or to read for more than very short periods of time; the work I had to go through to be able to process enough to write this article—that’s all for another article.
+Describing how injured my brain was—how slowed-down my processing was—my inability to listen to people or to read for more than very short periods of time; the work I had to go through to be able to process enough to write this post—that’s all for another post.

-Today I just want people to let people know about The Ghost in my Brain.
-Neuroplasticity—the brain's ability to reorganize itself by forming new neural connections—is real, and believing in it is what guided me over 25 years ago in helping my son, Jeremy Sicile-Kira, when I was given no hope or advice when he was diagnosed with autism and severe mental retardation.
+Today, I just want people to let people know about The Ghost in My Brain.
+Neuroplasticity—the brain's ability to reorganize itself by forming new neural connections—is real, and believing in it is what guided me over 25 years ago in helping my son, Jeremy Sicile-Kira, when I was given no hope or advice after he was diagnosed with autism and severe mental retardation.
 I was told to find a good institution for him and to get on with my life.
 I didn't know the word “neuroplasticity” back then—I’m not even sure it existed in layman’s language.
 But I believed my son could learn.
-And so I re-trained his brain—Jeremy ended up graduating from high school despite having to type to communicate, and he now is an acclaimed artist.
+And so I retrained his brain.
+Jeremy ended up graduating from high school despite having to type to communicate, and he now is an acclaimed artist.